Photo from Unsplash

 They go from strength to strength,

-What are these “ways?”
-It is this, that “passing through the valley of Baca, they make it a well.”
-This valley of Baca appears to have been a very perilous pass, through which pilgrims journeyed toward Jerusalem; and on account of the difficulties, dangers, and sufferings that they met with, it was named “the valley of Baca,” or “the valley of weeping,” “the valley of tears.”
+David gives us a glimpse of pilgrims on their upward journey to worship God in Zion.
+He observes their path and takes the opportunity to spiritualize it, saying, “In whose heart are the ways” of those pilgrims Zionward.
+What are these “ways”?
+It is that “passing through the valley of Baca, they make it a well.”
+This Valley of Baca seems to have been a perilous pass through which pilgrims journeyed toward Jerusalem.
+Because of the dangers and sufferings they encountered, it was called the “Valley of Weeping” or “Valley of Tears.”